Summer@Brown Online

 Experience

-When you take a Summer@Brown Online course you have the freedom to decide when and where you learn.
-With time to reflect, read and write, you can enhance important critical thinking skills.
-You also have the opportunity to strengthen your capacity for self-discipline and personal responsibility; skills necessary to excel in all learning environments.
+When you take a Summer@Brown Online course, you have the freedom to decide when and where you learn.
+With time to reflect, read, write, experiment and build you enhance important critical thinking skills.
+Summer@Brown Online provides the opportunity to strengthen your capacity for self-discipline and personal responsibility, skills necessary to excel in all learning environments.
 By taking an online class you also become more comfortable with online learning – a format that is becoming increasingly important both in and out of school.
-Summer@Brown provides the opportunity for you to choose the type of online learning experience that is best for you.
+Summer@Brown Online provides the opportunity for you to choose the type of online learning experience that is best for you.

 All online courses will include virtual office hours with your instructor and daily asynchronous engagement.
-Students learn in one of three ways as outlined below:
+Students learn in one of three formats as outlined below:

-• Asynchronous: The course will be offered entirely asynchronously; giving you the opportunity, to set your own schedule each day, allowing for the most flexibility and self-directed learning.
+• Asynchronous: The course will be offered entirely asynchronously; giving you the opportunity to set your own schedule each day, and allowing for the most flexibility and self-directed learning.

-• Mostly asynchronous: The course will include a majority of asynchronous content and a few optional live sessions with your instructor and classmates each week to supplement course material.
+• Mostly asynchronous: The course will include a majority of asynchronous content and optional opportunities for live sessions with your instructor and classmates to supplement course material.

-• Blended: The course will include asynchronous content and 1-3 prescheduled, required live sessions each week.
+• Blended: The course will include asynchronous content and 1 to 3 prescheduled, required live sessions each week.
 These required live sessions are integral to the course experience.
-The times for these synchronous sessions will be listed in the course meeting time no later than March 24, 2023.
+The times for these synchronous sessions will be listed in the course meeting time no later than April 30, 2024.

-Each online course indicates at the end of the course description which method instructors will use in that particular course.
-Please reach out to a Program Advisor, if you need assistance with choosing the right online learning experience for you.
+Each online course section indicates which format instructors will use in that particular offering.
+Please reach out to a Program Advisor if you need assistance with choosing the right online learning experience for you.

 A Typical Day

 All online courses are designed for active learning.
-Plan to spend a couple of hours each day (about 15 hours per week) on a variety of course activities.
-One day you might watch videos recorded by your instructor and engage in written discussions or peer review sessions with classmates.
-On another day, you might do some independent reading, attend a scheduled session with the entire class, listen to a guest lecturer, view a video demonstration or meet in small groups.
-Online courses provide many opportunities to have close contact with your instructor and fellow students.
+Plan to spend a couple of hours each day (about 15 hours per week) engaging in a variety of coursework.
+One day you might watch videos recorded by your instructor and participate in written discussions or peer review sessions with classmates.
+Another day might involve independent reading, work on a project or experiment, attending a scheduled session with the entire class or attending virtual office hours with your instructor, listening to a guest lecturer, viewing a video demonstration or meeting in small groups.
+Online courses provide many opportunities to interact synchronously and asynchronously, depending on the course you select, with your instructor and fellow students.

 Program Directors